aoki-marika/libmirai/README.md

 In other cases either the source files can be added to the program, or a custom Makefile or similar can be created to build libmirai into a static/dynamic library and then link that to the program.

-## Viewer

-A demo program, viewer, is included with the project to demonstrate the abilities and usage of libmirai.

-If using macOS then viewer can be compiled and run by opening the project in Xcode and running as GLFW is included with the project.
-If using Windows or Linux then GLFW needs to be installed, and the program built linking against it using a custom Makefile or similar.